 You can only purchase individual health insurance during two types of enrollment periods: 1) “Open Enrollment” Periods, and 2) “Special Enrollment” Periods.

 Each year, the government sets aside a specific enrollment period called Open Enrollment.
 Open Enrollment is the only time of the year you can buy an individual health insurance policy in the U.S. without having a life event.
 During this time, you can buy any individual or family health insurance plan available in your state for the upcoming year.
-Open Enrollment starts November 1st and runs through December 15th in most states.
+Open Enrollment starts November 1st and runs through January 15th in most states.
 To secure coverage effective January 1st, you must enroll in a plan by December 15th.
 If you enroll after December 15th, your coverage will take effect on February 1st.

 If you want to buy health insurance outside of Open Enrollment, you must qualify for a Special Enrollment Period.
 To qualify for special enrollment, you generally must have had a qualifying life event in the last 60 days or expect to have one in the next 60 days.
 Life events include getting married, having a baby, losing a job, moving, and more.
 These life events create a Special Enrollment Period during which you can buy an individual or family health insurance in your state for the remainder of the year.

 A premium is the cost of a health insurance policy.
 Health insurance premiums are usually billed monthly.
 The monthly premium is the amount you will need to pay the insurance company every month to maintain coverage.
 If you qualify for premium tax credits (see #3 below), the federal government pays a portion of your premium.